ZiedYousfi/typr-osk-desktop/src/backend/README.md

 The "right way" to implement a virtual keyboard is to send low-level hardware scan codes or virtual key codes.
 This allows the Operating System to handle the translation from a physical key press to a specific character based on the user's active keyboard layout (e.g., QWERTY, AZERTY, Dvorak).
 This ensures that the virtual keyboard behaves exactly like a physical one.

-## Dynamic Layout Mapping
+## Dynamic Layout Mapping (and platform differences)

-Instead of hardcoding the relationship between our internal `Key` enum and platform-specific virtual key codes (which are often tied to physical positions like US-QWERTY), we use a **dynamic scanning approach**.
+We prefer to send physical key events (scan codes or virtual key codes) because that preserves native shortcuts, modifier behaviour, and the Operating System's own interpretation of keys.
+Where possible, backends dynamically scan the system keyboard layout to map our logical `Key` enum to the appropriate physical key code for the user's active layout.
+In some environments (or when the backend is implemented differently) we fall back to a direct/native `Key`→platform-code mapping instead.

-### How it works:
+### How dynamic scanning works (when available):

 1. **Initialization**: When the `InputBackend` is created, it queries the current system keyboard layout.
-2. **Scanning**: The backend iterates through all available virtual key codes and asks the OS: _"If this physical key were pressed, what character would it produce?"_
+2. **Scanning**: The backend enumerates platform key codes and asks the OS: _"If this physical key were pressed, what character would it produce?"_
-3. **Mapping**: We then build a reverse lookup table that maps our logical keys (like `Key::A`) to the specific physical key code that produces that character in the user's current layout.
+3. **Mapping**: We build a reverse lookup table mapping logical keys (e.g., `Key::A`) to the platform key code that produces that character in the user's layout.

-This approach ensures that if a user is using an AZERTY layout, `Key::A` will automatically map to the physical key that produces 'A' on their keyboard, rather than the physical position where 'A' is located on a QWERTY keyboard.
+### Platform differences

+- macOS: the backend uses macOS keyboard layout APIs to translate characters to `CGKeyCode` and prefers sending mapped physical key events. macOS also supports direct Unicode injection (`CGEventKeyboardSetUnicodeString`) when needed, but most shortcut semantics are preserved by sending physical keys.
+Accessibility permissions are required for these capabilities.

+- Windows: the backend scans VK codes using `GetKeyboardLayout`, `MapVirtualKeyExW`, and `ToUnicodeEx` to build a reliable mapping.
+Windows supports both scancode-based (HID-like) injection and direct Unicode insertion (`KEYEVENTF_UNICODE`) for text.

+- Linux (uinput): the uinput backend maps our `Key` enum to Linux `KEY_*` codes and creates a virtual device via `/dev/uinput` to emit `EV_KEY` events.
+This implementation does not perform a per-layout scan; it relies on emitting kernel key codes.
+Because of that, `typeText` (direct Unicode injection) is not provided by the uinput backend here and `/dev/uinput` access must be granted via udev rules or root privileges.

+The overarching goal is consistent across backends: produce events that behave like physical key presses so native shortcuts, OS handling, and modifier semantics remain correct.
+When emitting physical key events is not possible or not ideal, backends may use direct Unicode/text injection as an alternative.

 ## Platform Implementation Details